-The Airport is located along the border between Pasay City and Parañaque City, about 7 km south the city border of Manila, the Capital of the Philippines, and southwest of Makati City.
-The Airport can be reached directly via Naia Road, which connects to the Manila-Cavite Expressway.
+NAIA is located along the border between Pasay City and Parañaque City, about 7 km south the city border of Manila, the Capital of the Philippines, and southwest of Makati City.
+It can be reached directly via Naia Road, which connects to the Manila-Cavite Expressway.
 (Both North & South Luzon Expressways are to be connected, as well as the Tarlac to La Union Expessway. ) A rapid transit bus system from BGC to NAIA ws completed in 2016.

-With two runways and over 32 million passengers served, Manila International is at present hub for Cebu Pacific, Airphil Express, Philipine Airlines, SouthEast Asian Airlines & Zest Airways.
-It also is served by a good number of major international airlines, including United Airlines, offering direct and connecting flights to all points of the globe.
+With two runways and 39.5 million passengers in 2016, Manila International is at present hub for Cebu Pacific, & Philipine Airlines.
+It also is served by a good number of major international airlines (including U.S. airlines Delta & United), offering direct and connecting flights to all points of the globe.

 The on-Airport Manila Airport Hotel is on Ninoy Aquino Avenue, near Terminal 1 & its parking facilities.